 The one thing I think is the most important in recovering from life changes is finding a way to celebrate the path that is no more.
 I had many experiences in my short military career that I would never of had otherwise.
 The more I spent energy on ignoring my time in the Army or being angry that an injury had taken away that future, the less I was able to see how I would always carry those experiences forward in my life.

 I began journaling daily in April this year.
 At first it was hurtful, then soothing, and finally insightful – I began to appreciate my life chapter in the Army.
 I began to see the process of creating a new life as an exciting adventure, rather than a comparison activity with a the life I left behind.
 Even writing this blog, sitting on my lounge with a cup of coffee is therapeutic.

 I don’t think the journey to accepting a life altering experience will ever be complete, however I have continued to build a tool-box full of techniques that keep me from derailing my current life by lamenting the should of, would of, could of that accompany accidents.
 For me, the tool box is filled with #selfcare and ‘to do lists’, finding balance between needing to strangle my new life into submission and curating healthy behaviours that celebrate my entire life not just the boxes I have ‘checked’.

 About the Author

-Melanie Grace is a qualified Psychologist and ex-service member from Brisbane, Australia.
+Melanie Grace is a Psychologist and ex-service member from Brisbane, Australia.
 She is currently working on her PhD in Military Leadership Practices and Gender Equality, due in 2022.
-In the future, Melanie would like to pursue a career in professional writing and lecturing, when she isn’t nose deep in research you can find her reading for fun.
+In the future, Melanie would like to pursue a career in professional writing and lecturing.
+When she isn’t nose deep in research you can find her reading for fun.
 In her spare time, Melanie is passionate about good coffee and breakfast foods, spending time with her partner and spoiling their kittens Sally and Chip.
 You can follow her journey on Instagram at @milliegrace.